 The campaign was originally founded by American Express in the U.S. in 2010, and the company remains the principal supporter of the campaign in the UK.

 On Small Business Saturday customers across the UK go out and support all types of small businesses, from independent shops and restaurants to small service and b2b based businesses like accountants and digital marketeers.
 Many small businesses take an active role in promoting the day by hosting events and offering promotions.

 Over the time the campaign has run in the UK it has engaged millions each year, with spend on the day topping over £1 billion.

 Small Business Saturday attracts huge attention on the day itself, with an impact that lasts all year.
 Last year the campaign trended at number one in the UK on Twitter, with the Prime Minister, leader of the opposition and the Mayor of London among those publicly supporting the campaign.
 Over 90% of local councils also supported the campaign.

-To get involved in Small Business Saturday 2021 visit - smallbusinesssaturdayuk.com
+To get involved in Small Business Saturday UK visit smallbusinesssaturdayuk.com

 The nation’s most loved independents have a chance to be put on the map, as the Small Business Saturday campaign announces plans to mark its ten-year anniversary with a special celebratory roadshow.

 Business owners across the country are being encouraged to sign up to get involved, as the campaign gears up to shine a massive spotlight on small firms in every corner of the UK, by visiting over 20 towns and cities this autumn, alongside a digital programme of support and mentoring.

 Supported by BT, ‘The Tour’ will kick-off in Glasgow, going on to visit small businesses in locations including Fife, York, Cardiff, and Padstow throughout November, before finishing in London in the run up to Small Business Saturday on 3 December.